bobopinna/moodle-repository_personalyoutube/README.md

 Requirements
 ------------
 - YouTube API enabled in your Google API console
-- OAuth ClientID and secret for your moodle site as for Google Drive and Picasa repository plugin; see [Google OAuth 2.0 setup](https://docs.moodle.org/en/Google_OAuth_2.0_setup) in Moodle Docs for all details
+- OAuth2 Service for your moodle site as for Google Drive repository plugin; see [OAuth 2 Services](https://docs.moodle.org/en/OAuth_2_services) in Moodle Docs for all details

 Installation
 ------------